lealceldeiro/gems/README.md

 ### Item 36: Use `EnumSet` instead of bit fields

 * Just because an enumerated type will be used in sets, there is no reason to represent it with bit fields.

+### Item 37: Use EnumMap instead of ordinal indexing

+* It is rarely appropriate to use ordinals to index into arrays: use `EnumMap` instead.